viash-hub/craftbox/README.md

 ## Introduction

-`craftbox` offers a unique set of specialized scripts and tools, meticulously crafted and packaged using the Viash (https://viash.io) framework.
-These components are designed for specific, often custom, use cases where tailored solutions are paramount.
+`craftbox` is a curated collection of custom scripts and utilities designed to tackle context-specific tasks.

 Emphasizing the Viash principles, `craftbox` components aim for **reusability**, **reproducibility**, and adherence to **best